ouvroir/atelier-display/documenting/2024-12-17-documenting.md

   <figcaption>Classes and relationships involved in Zones (Rasmussen et al., 2021b)</figcaption>
 </figure>

+/** Notes **/

+- This ontology defines the existence of zones (such as site, building, floor, and space) with three-dimensional extents, applicable in both real and virtual contexts.
+These zones can be related to each other in a mereological manner, similar to Russian dolls.
+- So the model can effectively describe the relationship between exhibit and space within an exhibition context.
+Its simplicity allows for significant extensibility, which we leveraged to develop the Display ontology.
+- However, the BOT ontology is limited to the description of adjacency, partition and intersection relations, lacking a generic framework for topological relationships.
+- And this is where we link our modelling process with BOT

 ===vvvvvv===

 ## The `bot:` & `display:` Alignment Strategy

 ![Alignment](../img/ontology-02-alignment.png)

+/** Notes **/

+- The ontological alignment is crafted to enable the application of BOT’s topological properties to the description of exhibits and the application of Display’s topological properties to building elements.
+This alignment is achieved in four ways.
+- Firstly, there are two specializations to manage display spaces:
+  - The bot:Space class is specialized by a display:ExhibitionSpace subclass, which is designed to describe exhibition spaces and inherits properties for generic mereological relationships.
+  - The bot:hasSpace property is specialized by a sub-property display:hasExhibitionSpace.
+- Next, we establish a class equivalence relation to create two parallel classes, bot:Element and display:Element, allowing us to share topological and mereological relations at the model level.
+- Finally, the bot:Interface specialization is designed to specify the properties of non-topological relationships between spaces or between spaces and elements using a reification pattern, so this is a relation modelled as a class.
+- In practice we mainly use the display:Exhibit class that we saw earlier, which can be linked to an exhibition space using the display:hasExhibit property

 ===vvvvvv===